degenerativeai/idem/replit.md

 # Overview

-This is a full-stack web application called "Idem" that generates synthetic training datasets for AI image generation models.
+This is a frontend-focused web application called "Idem" that generates synthetic training datasets for AI image generation models.
 The application uses Google's Gemini AI to analyze subject images and create detailed prompt datasets for LoRA (Low-Rank Adaptation) training.
 It features a three-tab workflow: image analysis and generation, dataset creation, and image synthesis using multiple providers (Google Gemini and Wavespeed).

-The application is built as a monorepo with a React/TypeScript frontend using shadcn/ui components, an Express backend, and PostgreSQL database for persistent storage of identity profiles and generated datasets.
+The application is built as a monorepo with a React/TypeScript frontend using shadcn/ui components and a minimal Express backend for serving the frontend.
+All data is managed client-side without database persistence.

 # User Preferences